Telling a Kitten’s Age in Four Steps

 Review the video and download the cheat sheet to ensure you're transporting healthy dogs.

-How to Scan for a Microchip
+How to Find or Implant a Microchip

 Microchips are amazing, lifesaving devices, but they can also be frustrating.
 Here we explain how to scan for and implant a microchip with ease.